zenlm/zen-musician/README.md

 ## News and Updates

-* **2025.01.30 🧑🏻‍💻 Inference Update**: 1.
-Support dual-track ICL mode.
-2. Fix "instrumental" naming bug in output files.
-3. Support seeding.
+* **2025.01.30 🔥 Inference Update**: We now support dual-track ICL mode.
+You can try to prompt the model with a ref song.

 * **2025.01.30 🔥 Announcement: A New Era Under Apache 2.0 🔥**: We are thrilled to announce that, in response to overwhelming requests from our community, **YuE** is now officially licensed under the **Apache 2.0** license.
 We sincerely hope this marks a watershed moment—akin to what Stable Diffusion and LLaMA have achieved in their respective fields—for music generation and creative AI. 🎉🎉🎉